Neil Hamilton (politician): Witness allegations

 In the immediate aftermath of the BBC settlement, allegations of witness intimidation abounded.
 A BBC internal memorandum to the Board of Management claimed some 17 witnesses had been intimidated into changing their testimony.
 A BBC source stated: "Nearly all the defence witnesses have had a quiet word in their ears.
 Only two or three people connected with Tory politics who would have given vital evidence for us now stick to their testimony.
 Some previously expressed disgust at incidents they had witnessed.
 Now they claim to have witnessed nothing."

 Howarth and Hamilton said the case against Pedley would not be dropped and Pedley said he would not be joining the BBC decision.
 The Financial Times reported, "A solicitor for Mr Hamilton and Mr Howarth said later that their linked libel action against Mr Philip Pedley... would continue.
 Mr Pedley indicated that he intends to continue the case."

 The media began to focus on the remaining unsettled case.
 The Guardian reported that "The spotlight had swivelled to Phil Pedley, the Tory defendant who remained adamant he would fight on alone, backed by independent funds and, he claims, a wide range of Conservative supporters."
 Pedley did not name the supporters but the then chairman of the Young Conservatives, Richard Fuller, pledged financial support to the fight and in a meeting with Jeffrey Archer, Deputy Chairman of the Conservative Party, Fuller resisted Archer's demand to back down.

 Labour accused Conservative Central Office of organising a cover-up over claims that Hamilton had given a Nazi salute on a visit to Berlin and sought to question the then party chairman, Norman Tebbit.
 Dale Campbell-Savours claimed he had evidence in the form of a letter from Pedley to the former Party Chairman, John Selwyn Gummer, demonstrating Conservative Central Office (CCO) had contacted witnesses.
 Tebbit confirmed one witness had been in touch with CCO.
 "I am aware that one potential witness sought advice from Central Office but was told that no advice could be given..."
 Tebbit accused Campbell-Savours of making his accusations behind the cloak of parliamentary privilege and left the chamber to make his reply.
 "My staff are appalled and disgusted.
-They are filled with contempt for a man who can make these sort of accusations of a criminal offence against a member of staff, who, Mr Campbell-Savours knows damn well, is not guilty of it."
+They are filled with contempt for a man who can make these sorts of accusations of a criminal offence against a member of staff, who, Mr Campbell-Savours knows damn well, is not guilty of it."